 PICTURE OF THE MONTH

-now stands at forty-five with many other contacts around the world.
+now stands at fifty-five with many other contacts around the world.
 For a five pounds annual fee, members receive four newsletters per year, free admission to our quarterly talks and the opportunity to participate in research and historical events that take place in the parish.
 We strongly support fund-raising for the restoration fund of St. Mary's Church.

 Where is Worlingworth?